18F/hub/deploy/README.md

 ### Preparing for automated deployment

-**NOTE:** _Automated deployment is not yet in-place for the production instance of the public Hub, but will be very soon._

 The automated deployment of the Hub is accomplished by:

 - cloning the Hub's GitHub repository on the deployment host to track a specific deployment branch;